 Sneem

-Travel west from Kenmare, passing the beautiful Blackwater Bridge & enjoy wonderful views of Kenmare Bay.
+Travel west from Kenmare, passing the beautiful Blackwater Bridge and enjoy wonderful views of Kenmare Bay.
 The glorious Parknasilla will be along your journey as you travel to the glorious and picturesque village of Sneem.
 Known as the “knot” in the Ring it has a stunning river dividing the village North Square from the South Square.

 Well known for its salmon fishing many years ago, there is a beautiful Pyramid Garden and River Walk to enjoy here, along with a sensory garden.
 Why not enjoy time on the Millenium Seat beside a Tree of Light.

 Savour the atmosphere of this little village, before you continue your journey west.

 Staigue Fort